 Success is an uphill, winding journey where challenges are daily.
 Celebrations are a private solitude with firm understanding that tomorrow is new day and challenge is renewed.

-The mark of great champions of the past was not daily celebrations, pontificating about success both big or small to the pubic but rather a digging boots into soil and getting the tough job done.
+The mark of great champions of the past was not daily celebrations, pontificating about success both big or small to the public but rather a digging boots into the soil and getting the tough job done.